 If we go back 100 years, Semillon was responsible for probably 95% of the wine made in this country.
 Tim James’ research on the variety suggests that the red mutation may at one time have been even more common than the white.
 I’m really fascinated by the idea of the kind of wines that would have been made in the old days using these mixed vineyards, and this led me to the idea of fermenting a blend of the white and red Semillon.

-The one thing I wanted to avoid was making a ‘gimmick’ wine.
-In the run up to the first harvest I was still considering what my approach might be and while walking through the vineyard and tasting the grapes, I began to formulate an idea of fermenting white and red Semillon together on their skins to build a structure into the wine and hopefully extract some of that wonderful colour.
-Fermenting a white wine on skins extracts some grape tannins which a lot of modern white winemaking tends to avoid.
-I’ve managed the extraction very carefully to retain a delicacy in the wine, while bringing out a lot of complexity.
+The one thing we wanted to avoid here, was making a ‘gimmick’ wine.
+In the run up to our first harvest of this wine, we were still considering what our approach might be to this unique varietal.
+While sampling the vineyard and tasting the grapes, we hit on the idea of fermenting white and red Semillon together on their skins to bring out the wonderful skin tannins and hopefully extract some of that wonderful colour.
+The extraction is managed very carefully to retain a delicacy in the wine, while bringing out a lot of complexity.